RESP (Native Redis/Valkey)#

 ""

-Redis ACL username (leave empty for no auth)
+Redis ACL username (leave empty for no auth).
+Falls back to LMCACHE_RESP_USERNAME env var if empty.

 password